beNative/docforge/docs/TECHNICAL_MANUAL.md

 -   **Bundler:** [esbuild](https://esbuild.github.io/) for fast and efficient bundling of the application's source code.
 -   **Styling:** [Tailwind CSS](https://tailwindcss.com/) for a utility-first CSS framework.
 -   **Packaging:** [electron-builder](https://www.electron.build/) for creating distributable application packages.
+-   **Diagram Rendering:** [PlantUML](https://plantuml.com/) via either the public plantuml.com service or the bundled [`node-plantuml`](https://www.npmjs.com/package/node-plantuml) renderer.
+Offline rendering requires a locally installed Java Runtime Environment and access to Graphviz (or the cached `viz.js` binary) so that diagrams can be rendered without network access.

 ---